rbit-sr/Lua-Guide/_Lua guide.md

     - `3`: Verify
     - `4`: Capture
 - You can get a map's name via `getMapName [mapId]` and a player's name via `getPlayerName [steamId]`.
+- Whenever a script calls `exit()`, it will be stopped on the next return or await, no matter if it's in the main execution or in a callback.